 All authors may include biographies at the end of regular papers.
 The first paragraph may contain a place and/or date of birth (list place, then date).
 Next, the author’s educational background is listed.
 The degrees should be listed with type of degree in what field, which institution, city, state or country, and year degree was earned.

 All manuscripts will be checked first by an editorial to verify their accuracy.
 To comply with research ethics and publication, the JFSD format specification, editorial may request that the authors to make partial edits of the manuscript.

 The acceptance criteria for all papers are based on the quality and originality of the research.
 The research results must have academic or scientific significance.

 The preliminary validated manuscript.
-It will be reviewed by two experts, which time it takes depending on the complexity of the content.
+Typically, it will be reviewed by three experts, which takes time depending on the complexity of the content.
 Both the names of the reviewers and the author are not disclosed between each other (Double blind peer review).

 Revised manuscripts must be submitted online by the corresponding author by must indicate the alterations that have been made in response to the reviewers’ comments item by item in a response note.

 Authors to resubmit the revised manuscript to editorial after receiving reviewer’s comments and recommendations.

 In the event of an unexpected event, the editorial office should be notified if additional time is needed or if an author chooses not to submit a revision.
 The editorial committee makes decisions concerning minor revision, resubmit (major revision), and acceptance or rejection upon 2-3 reviewer’s comments and recommendations.